Why Should You Keep Business and Personal Social Media Separate?

 Your Professional Social Media Image is at Stake

 However, if you are trying to sell a product or service to the average consumer (B2C) or to business people (B2B), you need to make sure you don’t alienate a potential customer by liking or commenting on political or religious posts.
-Remember, too, it’s not just your company’s brand image that’s at stake, it’s your personal, professional image, also.
+Remember, too, it’s not just your company’s brand image that’s at stake.
+It’s your personal, professional image, also.

 Keep in mind that just about everything you do online is public.